Select Type of Degree:

-For all the 46,525 degrees awarded in Medical/Clinical Assistant annually, the majority of them are Award of at least 1 but less than 2 academic years.
-Out of the 6,356 students earning degrees at the Associates degree level in the US, 6% percent identify as men and 94% percent identify as women.
-Though students at schools all over the US study Medical/Clinical Assistant, New York has the most graduates.
+For all the 44,035 degrees awarded in Medical/Clinical Assistant annually, the majority of them are Award of at least 1 but less than 2 academic years.
+Out of the 26 students earning degrees at the Award of at least 2 but less than 4 academic years level in the US, 0% percent identify as men and 100% percent identify as women.
+Though students at schools all over the US study Medical/Clinical Assistant, Montana has the most graduates.
 The average annual income for a graduate with a bachelor's degree in Medical/Clinical Assistant is $38,300.

 These are the highest paying careers for Medical/Clinical Assistant majors.